-Change the alternating row colour setting: Tap the table, tap , tap Table, then turn Alternating Rows off or on.
+Change the alternating row color setting: Tap the table, tap , tap Table, then turn Alternating Rows off or on.

 Change the look of a table: Tap the table, tap , then use the formatting controls to make changes.

-You can also copy a table from another document, from Keynote or Numbers.
+You can also copy a table from another document, or from Keynote or Numbers.

 Create a table from existing cells

 When you create a new table from cells in an existing table, the original cell data is moved, not copied.
 The original table is left with empty cells, which you can delete.